atosorigin/bullsequana-edge-system-management/zabbix/readme.md

 where /var/log/rsyslog is a physical (or shared) file on host of the zabbix docker container containing the rsyslog server file

 ### install logrotate
-` yum update && yum install logrotate` rsyslog should be the only file name of the current rsyslog file for the zabbix template to work

-log rotation is mandatory for the rsyslog template immediatly
+log rotation is mandatory for the rsyslog template

+install with your usual package manager like yum
+` yum update && yum install logrotate`

-you must adapt the template if you have another rotation rule
+rsyslog file should be the only file name of the current rsyslog file for the zabbix template to work => you must adapt the template if you have another rotation rule

 ### syslog template
 create your rsyslog template directly in /etc/rsyslog.conf